When we work with you and provide support, we want you to have as much choice and control as possible.

 The Mental Capacity Act (2005) gives the legal framework which must be followed when supporting people who cannot make decisions for themselves, including how we should work in the best interests of those individuals.
 This page gives a basic overview of the Act.

-You may find the easy read information produced by Care England useful.
+You may find the easy read information sheet below useful.

 What is mental capacity?